appeitjedev/betty-connect/README.md

 ## Features

+- NEW - Use .liquid as extension to support liquid formaters.
 - NEW - Code snippets for page builder custom components.
 - NEW - Connect button so you do not have to use the Command pallet
 - Model Browser to have a quick overview of all your property names and relations.